Vaporsens: A Utah Innovation

 Dr. Lyle Malotky has been a technical advisor to Vaporsens since 2012.
 He retired as the Chief Scientific and Technical Advisor to the Transportation Security Administration in 2011.
 His insights into the demanding requirements of explosive detection in the public safety markets are of great value to Vaporsens.

-Michael is President and founder of KMK Consulting, Inc and is the newest member of the company’s Advisory Board (June 2016).
-Michael is an expert in targeting, promotional evaluation, and technology and data warehouse design.
+Michael is President and founder of KMK Consulting, Inc. Michael is an expert in targeting, promotional evaluation, and technology and data warehouse design.
 Previously, Michael was also in charge of statistical development programming at AT&T, and was responsible for setting up financial and marketing programming design and evaluation for credit card portfolios in large banks.

 Troy has served as a business advisor to Vaporsens since 2012.
 He is currently the Director of the Lassonde Entrepreneur Institute at the University of Utah where he manages students and faculty entrepreneurial programs.